roc-lang/roc/TUTORIAL.md

 List.map ["A", "B", "C", 1, 2, 3] Num.isNegative
 ```

-In fact, this wouldn't work for a more fundamental reason: every element in a Roc list has to share the same type (Homogeneous).
+In fact, this wouldn't work for a more fundamental reason: every element in a Roc list has to share the same type.
 For example, we can have a list of strings like `["Sam", "Lee", "Ari"]`, or a list of numbers like
 `[1, 2, 3, 4, 5]` but we can't have a list which mixes strings and numbers like `["Sam", 1, "Lee", 2, 3]` -
 that would be a compile-time error.